 Lunch at Touch (Lunch and a drink for 1= 5-8€ per person)

 Stop at Touch for lunch to try Herceg Novi’s freshest and tastiest fast food.
 They make great sandwiches, pizzas and pancakes.
 They even make their own bread for their sandwiches.

-We personally recommend the chicken sandwich with grilled vegetables and their pancakes, sweet or savoury.
+We personally recommend the chicken sandwich (it is called ‘pizza sandwich with chicken’ on the menu) with grilled vegetables and their pancakes, sweet or savoury.